Foreign policy of the Biden administration: Sweden

-During the Cold War, Sweden did not join NATO and maintained a neutral status between the Western and Eastern Bloc, although its democratic and mixed capitalist approach was generally more in tune with the West and the United States.
+During the Cold War, Sweden did not join NATO and maintained a neutral status between the Western and Eastern Blocs, although its democratic and mixed capitalist approach was generally more in tune with the West and the United States.
 After the end of the Vietnam War, which was deeply unpopular in Sweden, relations between the two countries improved.
 The two countries have been largely friendly, and the United States supported Sweden's NATO membership.
 Under a comprehensive mandate, Sweden's nonalignment policy has led it to serve as the protecting power for the United States and to represent Washington in North Korea on consular matters.
 On 3 August 2022, the U.S. Senate unanimously approved Finland and Sweden's accession bids to join NATO.
 President Biden approved the NATO membership of Finland and Sweden in August 2022.

 Sweden's accession into NATO was finalized on 7 March 2024.
 The United States has observer status with the regional BEAC and CBSS.